Kamarulzaman Teh: Incarceration and Charge

 During the Malayan Emergency in 1948, the British took Kamarulzaman into custody in a bus station in Temerloh, without further investigation.
 He was also charged with owning firearms.
 He was sentenced to death by hanging, but was later granted a royal pardon from the Sultan of Pahang.
 His charge was reduced to life imprisonment instead.
 He spent the following 14 years in the prison at Temerloh.
 Following the departure of the British, he was released, but placed under surveillance.
 However, his freedom was short-lived, as he was arrested and detained under the Internal Security Act for another eight years.

 Release from prison

 Following his release, Kamarulzaman joined Parti Sosialis Rakyat Malaysia (now Parti Rakyat Malaysia) and campaigned unsuccessfully for the Temerloh parliamentary seat in 1974.
-Even with his loss, he remained actively involved in PSRM throughout the seventies and served on its central committee from 1981 to 1989.
+Even with his loss, he remained actively involved in PSRM throughout the 1970s and served on its central committee from 1981 to 1989.